merely-useful/py-rse/index.md

 3. Be as specific as possible without being or seeming wrong from a user's point of view.
     For example,
-    "file not found" is very different from "don't have permissions to open file" or "file is empty".
+    "file not found" is very different from "don't have permissions to open file" or "file is empty."

 4. Write for your audience's level of understanding.
     For example,